1 TOR MRSs MRS-TOR

 • Verification artifacts confirm that generated inventory files are produced in JSON form.

-Child links: SRS-005 Convert source-analysis findings into CBOM artifacts, ARC-007 CBOM generation and storage
+Child links: SRS-005 Convert source-analysis findings into CBOM artifacts, ARC-007 CBOM generation and storage, SRS-014 Produce a single unified CBOM for multi-language projects

 Attribute Value